Mclevesluna/Analyzing-unpaid-labour/README.md

 ### Visualizations

 Visualizations are categorized to provide:
-- An overview of global unpaid work (Dashboard 1).
+1) An overview of global unpaid work
-- Trends in informal care work (Dashboard 2).
+2) Trends in informal care work
-- Trends in subsistence food production (Dashboard 3).
+3) Trends in subsistence food production
-- Additional insights on volunteering and care work (Dashboard 5).
+4) Additional insights on volunteering and care work
+5) Global Breakdown: How Many Hours Women Truly Have in Their Day
+6) Mapping the distributing of unpaid work between sexes

 Interactive elements allow users to explore data, with future plans to include accessibility features such as ALT text for visually impaired users.

+## Process

+Visualizations 1-5 were developed on tableau, while  5 and 6 were developed using P5 and D3 respectively.

 ## Conclusions